-MINUS: 1950s Chevy pickups sell for WAY over what they're worth, but that's just today's old car market.
-If you buy one as a project, everything will need to be gone over; suspension, brakes, drivetrain, just to get it road-worthy.
+MINUS: Restored 1950s Chevy pickups command top dollar in today's old car market, making them unobtainable for most of us.
+If you buy one as a non-running project, remember that everything will need to be gone over to make it safely driveable; suspension, brakes, drivetrain, etc.

 1946-1968 Dodge Power Wagon

-PLUS: Dodge Power Wagons helped the Allied forces win WW-2, and were one of the first mass-produced 4x4 civilian trucks.
+PLUS: Dodge Power Wagons helped the Allied forces win World War II, and were one of the first mass-produced 4x4 civilian trucks.
 You're restoring history with one of these trucks.

-MINUS: If you're looking for cutting-edge technology from the 1940s, here you go; a flathead six cylinder engine and 6-volt electrical system.
+MINUS: You're working with technology from the 1940s, with a low-compression flathead engine and 6-volt electrical system.
 With super-low rear-axle gears, a vintage Power Wagon will climb a mountain, but not very quickly.
 At 40 mph, you've reached cruising speed.
-At 50 mph, your motor is screaming.
+At 50 mph, your motor is tapped-out and screaming.

-In 1973, Chevrolet introduced their revamped C/K truck series.
-This style would remain the same for 14 years on the pickup models, and for 18 years on Chevy Blazers, Suburbans, and one-ton dual wheel pickups.
+Chevrolet completely revamped their C/K truck series for 1973.
+The style would remain the same for 14 years on pickup models, and for 18 years on Chevy Blazers, Suburbans, and one-ton dual wheel pickups.
 With such a long production cycle, millions of these trucks were sold, which give you great aftermarket coverage and parts availability.

 PLUS: All light-duty trucks were emission-exempt until 1978.
 This means early third-generation C/K trucks (1973-1977) have minimal or no emissions controls.
 In 1978, General Motors redesigned their truck frames to fit catalytic converters.
 So with early models you can easily run whatever motor you'd like.

 MINUS: These trucks will never have the collector value of 1950s trucks, there were just too many made.
-So find a model you like with power windows, P/S, A/C, etc. and enjoy.
+So find a model with P/S, A/C, power windows, and enjoy.

 Jeep Gladiator Pickup (1962-1988)

 Sharing it's basic platform with the Jeep Wagoneer, the Gladiator pickup was built in various trim packages, along with a choice of 2WD or 4WD.
 Early models had an optional independent front suspension offered on 4WD Gladiators.
-The design, built around a Dana 44 center section, proved troublesome, and the option was deleted in 1965.
+The IFS design was built around a Dana 44 center section and proved to be troublesome, and the option was deleted in 1965.

-The Gladiator pickup was offered with Jeep's "Tornado" overhead-camshaft six.
-This would be the first mass-produced U.S.-designed OHC engine, beating Pontiac’s Sprint OHC six to market by two years.
+The Gladiator pickup was offered with Jeep's "Tornado" overhead-camshaft straight six motor.
+This was the first mass-produced U.S.-designed overhead cam engine, beating Pontiac’s Sprint OHC six to market by two years.